Skip to main content

 SSO Setup: Google Workspace and Azure AD

 Proton Pass SSO uses SAML 2.0.
 Setup is handled through the admin panel under Single sign-on → SAML authentication → Configure SAML.
-Proton provides official step-by-step guides for Google Workspace, Microsoft Entra ID, and Okta.
-SSO is included on the Professional plan at the published $4.49/user/month rate.
+All major identity providers (Google Workspace, Microsoft Entra ID, Okta) are supported on the Professional plan at the published $4.49/user/month rate.
+Proton provides official step-by-step guides for each provider.

 SSO Plan Requirements